The Miller Group Marketing Los Angeles

 The Miller Group Advertising, Inc. is a digital advertising and marketing agency in Los Angeles.
-It was founded in 1990 by Renee Miller, the agency's president and creative director.
+It was founded in 1990, by Renee Miller, the agency's president and creative director.
 The Miller Group is headquartered in Los Angeles, California.
-The agency has won many creative awards over the years and has worked on a number of national brands, including Kenwood Electronics, Goodwill, RE/MAX, General Electric and Anthem.
-More recently, the agency has worked with simple human, PSAV, Health Strategies Group, and Centra Credit Union.
+The agency has won many creative awards over the years, and has worked on a number of national brands, including Kenwood Electronics, Goodwill, RE/MAX, General Electric, and Anthem.

 History

 Marketing specialist Renee Miller founded The Miller Group Advertising, Inc. in 1990.
-By 2004, Gary M. Bettman, enjoying a professional background in the movie industry, joined The Miller Group.
-As a producer of feature films, he worked with stars like Billy Bob Thornton, Lorenzo Lamas and Mark Cuban.
+By 2004, Gary M. Bettman who was enjoying a professional background in the movie industry, joined The Miller Group.
+As a producer of feature films, he worked with stars like Billy Bob Thornton, Lorenzo Lamas, and Mark Cuban.
 In 2007, the agency expanded its presence to Dallas and New York.

 Capabilities

-The agency specializes in Brand Revitalization, Video Production, Strategy, Research, Digital, Creative, Media, Social Media, New Product Launches and Lead Generation.
+The agency specializes in Brand Revitalization, Video Production, Strategy, Research, Digital, Creative, Media, Social Media, New Product Launches, and Lead Generation.

 On top of the day-to-day business, the agency's executives offer seminars, judge creative work and give interviews to industry relevant magazines.